Brined Pork Chops with Grilled Stone Fruit

 - 1 Tbs. freshly ground black pepper

-- 6 ripe but slightly firm plums, peaches or nectarines, halved and pitted
+- 6 ripe but slightly firm peaches, nectarines or plums, halved and pitted

 - Canola oil for brushing

-To make the brine, in a large bowl, combine the water, vinegar, brown sugar, thyme, juniper berries, red pepper flakes, salt and black pepper and stir until the sugar and salt dissolve.
-Use immediately.
+To make the brine, in a large bowl, combine 6 cups (48 fl. oz./1.5 l) water, the vinegar, brown sugar, thyme, juniper berries, red pepper flakes, salt and black pepper and stir until the sugar and salt dissolve.

 Place the pork chops in a large sealable plastic bag and pour in the brine.
-Seal the bag closed, squish the brine around the chops and refrigerate overnight.
+Seal the bag and brine the pork chops overnight in the refrigerator.